 The Level 1 BMX Coaching Course has been developed by BMX Australia, the National Sporting Organisation for BMX in Australia.

 It provides coaches with opportunities to learn, to study and be assessed for both the theoretical and practical aspects of coaching BMX riders.
 The L1 BMX Coaching Course is a nationally recognised coaching course and is administered by BMX Australia.

 The Level 1 BMX is a coaching course where the aim of the coach is to prepare and introduce riders to racing including building fitness, developing and refining skills.
-The Rider will be at the Riding to RACE development stage and riding at Club level through to State/Territory championship level.
+The rider will be at the Riding to RACE development stage and riding at club level through to ttate/Territory championship level.